Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 ========

 A smart contract module together with a specific state and an amount of CCD tokens.
 Multiple smart contract instances can be created from the same module.
 Smart contract instances can be created from a deployed :ref:`smart contract module<contract-module>` via the ``init`` transaction which invokes the requested function in the smart contract module.
-This function can take a parameter.Its end result is required to be the initial smart contract state of the instance.
+This function can take a parameter.
+Its end result is the state of the smart contract instance. instance.

 .. _glossary-invoke: